ZekiMilovan001/EESTechChallenge2023/README.md

 # Vaskrs
-Vaskrs is a game we made during 24h period on EESTech hackathon with a theme **"Choose One"**.\
+Vaskrs is a game we made during a 24 - hour period at the EESTech hackathon, with a theme **"Choose One"**.\
 We worked in a team of three and we got a chance to develop our gamedev skills and our teamwork.

-It is a story time game about saving Jesus Christ.
-Trough out the game we have multiple choices of witch some are moral and some are not.
-If we choose the non moral path, usually the easier path it will cost us in the long run.
+The game is a story-based adventure that revolves around saving Jesus Christ. \
+Throughout the game, you are presented with various choices, some of which are moral and others that are not.
+If we choose the non-moral path, it often comes at a cost in the long run, and if we decide to stay at the moral path, sometimes more difficult path, we get awarded at the end.

 ## Video exaple
 You can check out demo of the game we made here: